SherG/perpetual-elm/exampleSite/content/about.md

 <script src="https://assets.calendly.com/assets/external/widget.js" type="text/javascript"></script>
 <a href="" onclick="Calendly.initPopupWidget({url: 'https://calendly.com/spearfish/consultation'});return false;"><mark>	Book a phone appointment to discover your funding options</mark>.</a>
 <!-- Calendly link widget end -->

+## Crisis and innovation

+Following the 2008 recession, small business owners found it increasingly difficult to obtain the funding they needed.

+Banks, laboring under substantial losses, were now grappling with new regulatory and capital requirements.

+In this environment, small business loans -- already viewed as risky -- were considered unattractive.

+Into this gap stepped innovators and an entire movement known as alternative lending or alternative finance.

+## What makes us different?

+Spearfish has two key advantages.

+1. We take a consultative approach. \
+ Our goal is to find the best fit for your situation, quickly.
+We don’t impose a one-size-fits-all solution.
+We prize repeat business.

+2. Fast funding that's smart\
+Our proprietary funding network was created by, and is maintained daily by, a New York City-based industry veteran with over 20 years of finance experience.
+This allows us open the door to ultra-fast, simplified deals from some of the biggest names in finance.